 2.7 Consular posts and their staff members

 Under the Act on Immunities and Privileges in Certain Cases, consular posts, members of the consular posts and their family members who form part of the household and members of the private staff and consular couriers enjoy inviolability, privileges and immunities in accordance with the Vienna Convention on Consular Relations.
 Further privileges and immunities can be granted on the basis of bilateral agreements.
+Posted staff are expected to be part of the sending State's normal rotation.

 The particular status of members of a consular post, who are nationals or permanent residents of the receiving State, is governed by Article 71 of the Vienna Convention on Consular Relations.